Long-Haul Covid and How Air Purifiers Can Help - AirPurifiers.com

 For the most part, a mild or moderate case of Covid will last between one and two weeks.
 But for some, the symptoms linger long after the acute phase of the illness goes away.
 People who experience this are referred to in general terms as having ‘long-haul Covid’ or being called ‘long-haulers.’
 They would no longer test positive for Covid but still suffer some of the most debilitating symptoms of the disease.
 You can be considered a long-hauler if you have symptoms four weeks or more after the onset of the virus.
 It’s estimated that between 10 and 30 percent of people who’ve had Covid will end up with long-term symptoms of the disease and, for some unknown reason, it affects women more than men.

-It’s hard to know who will end up a long-hauler.
+It’s hard to know who will end up as a long-hauler.
 More study is needed to determine who is at risk and why it happens.
-Those who have a long hospital stay, are elderly or have co-morbidities or pre-existing conditions can be at a higher risk.
+Those who have a long hospital stay, are elderly, or have co-morbidities or pre-existing conditions can be at a higher risk.
 But there are plenty of relatively healthy, young people who had mild cases of Covid who still end up with long-haul symptoms.

 Symptoms of Long-Haul Covid: